biz9framework/biz9-core/README.md

 Description:
     Creates an instance of the database connection;
 Best Practice:
-    This will connect an active connection if your db is running on server.
+    This will connect to an active connection if your db is running on a server.
 Make sure to call close_client_db() when done.
 This will disconnect from db and dispose;
 Param:
     none;
 Return: